linuxserver/docker-project-template/docker/READMETEMPLATE.md

 | `-v /config` | explain what lives here |
 | `-e PGID` | for GroupID, see below for explanation |
 | `-e PUID` | for UserID, see below for explanation |

-This image is based on alpine linux with s6 overlay, for shell access whilst the container is running do :-

-`docker exec -it <container-name> /bin/bash`

 ### User / Group Identifiers